openvinotoolkit/openvino_notebooks/notebooks/227-whisper-subtitles-generation/README.md

-# Video subtitles generation with Whisper
+# Video Subtitle Generation with OpenAI Whisper
-Whisper is a general-purpose speech recognition model, which is able to almost flawlessly transcribe speech across dozens of languages and even handle poor audio quality or excessive background noise.
+[Whisper](https://openai.com/blog/whisper/) is a general-purpose speech recognition model from [OpenAI](https://openai.com/).
+Themodel is able to almost flawlessly transcribe speech across dozens of languages and even handle poor audio quality or excessive background noise.
-In this notebook we will try to apply its for generating transcription for video.
+In this notebook we will run the model with OpenVINO to generate transcription of video.

 ## Notebook Contents

-This notebook demonstrates how to generate video subtiteles using Whisper model.
+This notebook demonstrates how to generate video subtitles using the open-source Whisper model.
 Whisper is an automatic speech recognition (ASR) system trained on 680,000 hours of multilingual and multitask supervised data collected from the web.
 It is a multi-task model that can perform multilingual speech recognition as well as speech translation and language identification.
-You can find more information about this model in [paper](https://cdn.openai.com/papers/whisper.pdf), [OpenAI blogpost](https://openai.com/blog/whisper/), [model card](https://github.com/openai/whisper/blob/main/model-card.md) and [repository](https://github.com/openai/whisper).
+You can find more information about this model in the [research paper](https://cdn.openai.com/papers/whisper.pdf), [OpenAI blog](https://openai.com/blog/whisper/), [model card](https://github.com/openai/whisper/blob/main/model-card.md) and GitHub [repository](https://github.com/openai/whisper).

 In this notebook we will use its capabilities for generation subtitles to video.
 Notebook contains following steps:
-1. Download model.
+1. Download the model
-2. Instantiate original model pipeline
+2. Instantiate original PyTorch model pipeline
-3. Convert model to ONNX and then to IR using OpenVINO Model Optimizer tool.
+3. Export ONNX model and convert to OpenVINO IR using the Model Optimizer tool
-4. Run Whisper pipeline with OpenVINO models.
+4. Run the Whisper pipeline with OpenVINO

-The simplified demo pipeline represented on diagram below:
+A simplified demo pipeline is represented in the diagram below:
 ![whisper_pipeline.png](https://user-images.githubusercontent.com/29454499/204536733-1f4342f7-2328-476a-a431-cb596df69854.png)
-The result of notebook's work is `srt file` (one of the most popular video captioning format) with subtitles for video downloaded from YouTube video hosting.
+The final output of running this notebook is an `srt file` (popular video captioning format) with subtitles for a sample video downloaded from YouTube.
-This file can be integrated to player during video playback or directly embedded to video file using `ffmpeg` or any other tools for working with subtitles.
+This file can be integrated with a video player during playback or embedded directly into a video file with `ffmpeg` or similar tools that support working with subtitles.

-The following image shows an example of the input video and corresponding transcription.
+The image below shows an example of the video as input and corresponding transcription as output.

 ![image](https://user-images.githubusercontent.com/29454499/204548693-1304ef33-c790-490d-8a8b-d5766acb6254.png)